erikvlcak/rock-paper-scissors/README.md

 - Practice JS DOM manipulation
 - Practice writing clean code

-This project was made as a part of Odin Project Curriculum.
+This project was made as a part The Odin Project curriculum.

 Have fun and feel free to leave feedback.